newlandpe/oauth2-xauthconnect/README.md

 Provide the `issuer` URL of your XAuthConnect server.
 The provider will automatically discover all the required endpoint URLs.

+> [!IMPORTANT]
+> The `issuer` URL must be publicly accessible and resolvable from the environment where your application is running for OIDC discovery to succeed.
+If the issuer is not accessible, you must use Method 2 for manual configuration.

 ```php
 require_once 'vendor/autoload.php';